renpy/renpy/sphinx/source/style_properties.rst

         If a non-displayable callable (like a function, method, or object with a ``__call__`` method) is given, the function is called with two arguments, the x and y offset from the top-left corner of the displayable.

+        If the function returns a callable when called with two arguments, that callable is called with four arguments - the x and y offsets, and the width and height of the displayable.

-If the function returns True, the displayable is focused.
+        If the function returns true, the displayable is focused.
     None
         If none is given, the entire button can be focused.